connorpmullins/connorpmullins.github.io/_posts/2025-04-18-mental_model_agi.markdown

   - we don't hate ourselves (society is not founded on suffering (or, dystopically, not perceived to be founded on suffering))
   - there's enough expectation of social stability to make long term plans

-Notably absent from th above list is "economic wellbeing".
+Notably absent from the above list is "economic wellbeing."
 I'm considering economic wellbeing to be a proxy for the above, deeper, values.

 ## What is AGI?

 - Technical definitions aside, "AGI" is artificial intelligence that broadly and fundamentally changes `IMPORTANT THINGS`
   - Interesting point here is that this broadens the definition of AGI to include the scaffolding we build around it
-    - We weren't waiting for coal to get sufficiently advanced for the Industrial Revolution to create a step-function change to `IMPORTANT THINGS`.
+    - We weren't waiting for coal to get sufficiently advanced for the Industrial Revolution to create a step-function change to `IMPORTANT THINGS` (sorry, imperfect metaphor)
     - The scaffolding of society and other technological innovation is what made the Industrial Revolution possible
   - Two words in the above definition that are doing a lot of heavy lifting:
     - "broadly" - Google's search algorithm fundamentally changed how we access information, but doesn't have the breadth of ability/impact to be termed AGI
       - To be slightly more specific about "broadly", let's say it requires having an impact in each larger category of "life", "liberty", and "pursuit of happiness"
     - "fundamentally" - some people are using ChatGPT to get medical advice, do work, and act in freeing ways they couldn't around others.
 But these changes aren't yet fundamental enough to peoples' lived realities to be considered AGI (though perhaps current models could be given sufficient scaffolding)
-      - Though in mid-2025 I think there's still a "lack of breadth" issue with current models as well
+      - Though in mid-2025 I _think_ there's still a "lack of breadth" issue with current models as well

 ## What could a fundamental change to each `IMPORTANT THING` look like?

+Note that this is a random sampling meant to illustrate the types of changes that could occur.
+It's not exhaustive or ranked, and not all changes are equally likely.

 ### Physical wellbeing:

-- personalized healthcare
+- Personalized healthcare
-- new medical discoveries
+- New medical discoveries
-- improved monitoring of health
+- Improved monitoring of health
-- greater access to healthcare for more people
+- Greater access to healthcare for more people

 ### Mental Wellbeing